 Our 40s is the decade where the visible signs of ageing really start to show and the skin begins to lose collagen, elasticity and moisture.
 For some, it’s also the decade where we might start to experience hormonal changes leading up to menopause, which can manifest in many different forms.
 What may have once worked wonders for your complexion may no longer deliver the results it once did, so it’s key to update your repertoire to see you through this decade of change.

 Those that invested in their skin health in earlier decades will see their hard work paying off with plumper, firmer complexions.
 And for those that didn’t – it’s never too late to start!
 The 40s are all about hydration and targeting any skin concerns created in the decades prior.
 It’s also the time to really embrace professional treatments to complement a targeted and corrective skincare regime.
-Our skincare routine may closely resemble one of the decades prior with a few key ingredients based swaps.
+Your skincare routine may closely resemble one of the decades prior with a few key ingredient-based swaps.

 A basic skincare plan